 Pho is a favourite street food in the north.
 Celebrity chef Luke Nguyen (I don’t think he is related) says the traditional place to eat Pho in Saigon is at Pho Ngoc on Ho Hao Hon Street in District 1.

 This was excellent and affordable Vietnamese restaurant food.
 Our Pho was a Southern Style Vietnamese Beef Pho with the choice of adding hoisin and chilli sauce.
 Fresh sliced chillies and lemon come on the side.
 We skipped the sauces as it was delicious without.

 I was full well before the bottom of the bowl came into sight, but kept on eating.
 It was just too good not to.

 Find them at:

 55 Plaza Parade, Kon-Tiki building

 Stop Press> We returned for lunch in April 2018 and ordered Banh Mi.

 First of all, the baguettes were baked beautifully.
-Crispy on the outside, light and fluffy on the inside, they were amazing.
+Crispy on the outside, light and fluffy on the inside – they were delicious.
 I had the classic pork Banh Mi which was very moorish.
 Make sure to ask for lots of chilli if you like it hot.